Frequently Asked Questions

 Q: Where can I download the logos?

 A: Because the University has a wide variety of computers and software programs, some people may have difficulty.
 Some computers and software programs are simply outdated and not capable of receiving high-resolution files.
-If you experience difficulty, please consult Creative Services [e-mail].
+If you experience difficulty, please consult Creative Services at email@example.com.
 While a number of people still may have difficulty downloading files that will reproduce adequately, remember, it is incumbent upon everyone to be sure any document they produce projects the University's image with quality.

 A: Recreating the logo will not reproduce the logo accurately.
 The logo is created from characters designed specifically for the UofM, so there is no possibility that an accurate copy can be recreated.
 The characters have specific spatial relationships and alignment.
 Simply selecting a similar font, eyeballing it and then reproducing it will invariably produce differences that may be minor, but will detract from the design and its branding capability.
 Recreating the logo also takes time that might be used more productively.
+In addition, using a logo that you found online likely will not be the correct size for your project.
+Logos are no longer available to download on our website due to security purposes, as well as ensuring that our brand is not harmed through misuse.

 Q: What has happened to the seal of the University?